 Here are a few common Call-to-Action examples:

-Or you can take a more unique approach:
+You can also take a more unique approach:

 It is essential in driving a prospect to the next step of your sales process.